uwefladrich/scriptengine/docs/sphinx/file-tasks.rst

 It is important to note that ``src`` may contain a relative path, but absolute paths will not work.

-The template file may refer to any of the configurations set by ``config`` tasks.
+The template file may refer to any of the configurations set by ``context`` tasks.